 |

-You couldn't go too far wrong planting one or both of them in a grouping with White Iceberg.
+You couldn't go too far wrong planting one or both of them in a grouping with the White parent.
 They'd bloom at the same time and grow in a sychronised manner.
-That is, if you think the burgundy and pink could live together - hmm.

 |